ziaul55/ziaul55/README.md

 - 👨‍💻 Pursuing research majoring in machine learning and deep learning driven AI-based solutions to support personalized clinical diagnostic or therapeutic decisions.

-- 🌱 Supervising programming exercises of three regular courses including **"Machine Learning", "Computer Vision Methods for Biomedical Images" and "Biosignal Processing II"** in the Faculty of ITEE, University of Oulu, Finland.
+- 🌱 Supervising programming exercises of three regular courses including **"Machine Learning"**, **"Computer Vision Methods for Biomedical Images"** and **"Biosignal Processing II"** in the Faculty of ITEE, University of Oulu, Finland.

 - 👯 Looking to collaborate on **Machine Learning**, **Medical Image Analysis**, **Artificial Intelligence** and **Computer Vision** related projects.

-- 🔭 Principal goal is to be an innovator in the chosen field, which will help me to gain a suitable status in the industry.
+- ⚡ Principal goal is to be an innovator in the chosen field, which will help me to gain a suitable status in the industry.

-- ⚡ **Area of Specialization:** Machine Learning, Medical Image Analysis, Artificial Intelligence, Empirical Software Development, Deep Learning and Computer Vision.
+- 🔭 **Area of Specialization:** Machine Learning, Medical Image Analysis, Artificial Intelligence, Empirical Software Development, Deep Learning and Computer Vision.

 ## 🚀 Languages and Tools: